Michael Tabor: Other business interests

-In May 2014 Tabor assumed a 100% control of Victor Chandler International after Victor Chandler sold his interest in the firm.
+In May 2014 Tabor assumed 100% control of Victor Chandler International after Victor Chandler sold his interest in the firm.

 His racing associations have also extended into other areas of business.
 With Magnier, Derrick Smith and J.P.
 McManus, Tabor is one of the co-owners of the luxury Sandy Lane hotel in Barbados.
 In addition, Tabor, Magnier, McManus, and another Irish associate and Sandy Lane owner, Dermot Desmond, collectively owned 60 per cent of the Next Generation chain of fitness clubs sold to London & Regional Properties for around £200 million in 2006.
-Tabor, Magnier, Smith, McManus and the currency trader Joe Lewis also own a large stake in the Mitchells & Butlers pub chain.
-This group of businessmen is also reported to have profited extensively from currency speculation, activity sometimes attributed to their association with Lewis.
+Tabor, Magnier, Smith, and McManus also own a large stake in the Mitchells & Butlers pub chain.
+This group of businessmen is also reported to have profited extensively from currency speculation.

 In 2008 the company Global Radio, founded by Tabor's son, Ashley, took over GCap Media, owners of Capital Radio and Classic FM.
-The move was backed with £375 million from investors including Magnier, McManus, and Tabor.
+The move was backed with £375 million from Tabor.
 The deal made Global Radio the largest radio group in the United Kingdom.

 Tabor's other business dealings include an investment in two London hotels and a failed attempt in 1996 to buy West Ham United football club, whom he has supported since he was a boy.

 Personal life

 Tabor divides his time between Monte Carlo, and Barbados.
-He has been married, to Doreen, since 1975.
-They have a son, Ashley Tabor.
+He has been married to Doreen since 1975.
+They have a son, Ashley Tabor-King.